Graduate Counseling Program FAQ

 Teaching experience is not a requirement for admission into the program but of course such experience (even on volunteer or parallel basis) is considered relevant/helpful when applying for school counseling positions.

 What kind of field internship is required?

-For the Masters of Science in Education degree program internship placements are determined by the student’s specialization track.
+For the Master of Science in Education degree program internship placements are determined by the student’s specialization track.
 Those students in the school counseling tack must complete a supervised full experience in an approved k-12 school setting.
 College student development counseling students are assisted in finding internship placements in various college student affair/university settings.
-Community counseling students complete internships in community and human service agencies, hospitals, and health services settings.
-For the Masters of Arts in Mental Health Counseling degree program a supervised internship in an approved mental health setting is required.
+For the Master of Arts in Mental Health Counseling degree program a supervised internship in an approved mental health setting is required.
 Field internship students are expected to perform the duties and responsibilities of a counseling practitioner as carried out in that site.
 Counselor interns become a part of a professionally approved program in which they can observe, participate, and apply classroom learning to field situations.